valotas/valotas.com/src/articles/quicker-jerseytest.md

 ---
 title: Quicker JerseyTest
-author: valotas
 date: 2012-04-09
-template: article.jade
 ---

 That is a quick one.
 These days I was playing around with [Jersey][jersey] in order to create a rest web service.
 The thing is that I would like to test what I create.
 The good thing is that Jersey provides a testing framework.
 But...

 [jersey]: http://jersey.java.net/